openhab/openhab-docs/settings/automations.md

 # Settings - Automation

-This is the section to automate openHAB which provides rules, script and a scheduling sectiom.
+This is the section to automate openHAB which provides rules, script and a scheduling section.
 See [What's the Difference Between a Rule, Script, and Schedule?](/docs/tutorial/rules_introduction.html#what-s-the-difference-between-a-rule-script-and-schedule)

   [[toc]]